Baseline Assessment of Guanica Bay, Puerto Rico in Support of Watershed Restoration

-Coastal management groups are considering watershed restoration projects to reduce the amount of pollution reaching Guanica Bay.
+Coastal managers have been considering/implementing a variety of watershed restoration projects to reduce the amount of pollution reaching Guanica Bay.
 Pollution running off the land and into coastal waters threatens Puerto Rico’s coral reef ecosystems and fishery habitats.
 Watershed restoration projects, such as stream bank stabilization, lagoon restoration, wastewater treatment plant improvements, and enhanced agricultural management practices can help by capturing polluted water before it reaches the reef.
-In addition to providing our restoration partners information to better understand where the contaminants are coming from and the potential impact of those contaminants to the reef, data from this project will provide a baseline against which to measure the success of the restoration effort.
+In addition to providing our restoration partners information to better understand where the contaminants are coming from and the potential impact of those contaminants to the reef, data from this project provides a baseline against which to measure the success of the restoration effort.

-We’ve begun sampling the sediment inside the Bay and the nearshore areas and coral tissues for 162 contaminants, including heavy metals, pesticides, hydrocarbons, and other pollutants; sediment and coral tissue analyses are complete.
-Since 2009, we’ve been measuring surface water nutrients once a month, and we sampled sediment traps each month to assess the amount and characteristics of sediment being deposited on the reefs.
+We sampled the sediment inside the Bay and the nearshore areas and coral tissues.
+These samples were chemically analyzed for 162 contaminants, including heavy metals, pesticides, hydrocarbons, and other pollutants; sediment and coral tissue analyzed.
+From 2009 to 2012, surface water nutrients and sedimentation (via sediment traps) were measured once a month.
 In addition, we produced a new map of marine habitats, identifying features such as coral reefs, seagrass beds, and mangroves.
-The map and associated products will be available in late 2012.
 As part of the project, we collected baseline information on fish communities and benthic organisms living in these habitats.

 Primary Contact: David Whitall